-Paul A. Gardner, MDAssistant Professor of Neurological Surgery
+Paul A. Gardner, MDAssociate Professor

-Co-Director, Center for Skull Base Surgery
+Neurosurgical Director, Center for Cranial Base Surgery

 Paul A. Gardner, MD, joined the faculty at the University of Pittsburgh Department of Neurological Surgery in 2008 after completing his residency and fellowship training at the University of Pittsburgh.
 He completed his undergraduate studies at Florida State University, majoring in biochemistry, and received his medical degree from the University of Pittsburgh School of Medicine.